jakobdylanc/llmcord.py/README.md

 # Features
 - ### Elegant chat system
   @ the bot and it will reply to your message.
-Reply to the bot's message to continue the conversation from that point.
-Build conversation threads with reply chains!
+Anyone can reply to the bot's message to continue from that point.
+The message reply chain is the conversation thread.
-  > Start a thread from ANY message in your server, just reply and @ the bot!
+  > Works when replying to ANY message in your server, just @ the bot!

 - ### Choose your LLM
-  llmcord is cross-compatible with [OpenAI API](https://platform.openai.com/docs/models), [Mistral API](https://docs.mistral.ai/platform/endpoints), and local models with [LM Studio](https://lmstudio.ai).
-The choice is yours.
+  llmcord is cross-compatible with [OpenAI API](https://platform.openai.com/docs/models), [Mistral's La platforme](https://docs.mistral.ai/platform/endpoints), and local models with [LM Studio](https://lmstudio.ai).

 - ### Streamed responses
   The bot's responses are dynamically generated just like ChatGPT.